My Way (Lady Saw album)

-My Way is the seventh studio album by Jamaican recording artist Lady Saw.
+My Way is the seventh studio album by Jamaican singer Lady Saw, released on September 7, 2010, by Toasting Music, Varèse Fontana and Varèse Sarabande.
 The album featured guest artists such as Eve, Camar Doyles, & Ding Dong.
 A duet with Ali Campbell on "I Do Love You" was recorded for the album, but not included on the final track listing.

 Reception

 AllMusic gave the album 4/5 stars and a positive review: